Private Investigators in Pain: Dealing with Common Health Concerns While on the Road

 Accidents

-Don’t end up as the Subject of another investigator’s surveillance.
+Don’t end up as the subject of another investigator’s surveillance.
 The more time on the road, the greater your chances of being in an accident.
-Investigators often have to drive in a dangerous manner when following a subject, and are often tired or suffering from heat or cold.
+Investigators often have to drive on the edge of danger when following a subject, and are often tired or suffering from heat or cold.
 Add the distractions of note taking, videotaping, and you are an accident waiting to happen.

 How many times have you followed someone to rehab or physiotherapy?
 This is not something to neglect.
 There is a time to take advantage of the benefits of your auto insurance policy.
 Find out what services are provided, which can include a treatment plan and equipment or care giving expenses.
 If possible, work for a company with extended health benefits.